neuronsimulator/nrn/README.md

 <a name="build-cmake"></a>
 ### Build using CMake

-NEURON can now also be built and installed using [CMake build system](https://cmake.org/).
-We would be grateful for any feedback or issues you encounter using CMake based build system.
-Please [report an issue here](https://github.com/neuronsimulator/nrn/issues) and we will be happy to help.

-One of the primary advantage of CMake based build system is integration with other projects like [Interviews](https://github.com/neuronsimulator/iv), [CoreNEURON](https://github.com/BlueBrain/CoreNeuron/), [NMODL](https://github.com/BlueBrain/nmodl/) etc. Such projects are now integrated into single CMake based build system and they can be installed together as shown below:
+Starting from 7.8.1 release, NEURON can be installed using [CMake build system](https://cmake.org/).
+One of the primary advantage of CMake based build system is cross platform support and integration with other projects like [Interviews](https://github.com/neuronsimulator/iv), [CoreNEURON](https://github.com/BlueBrain/CoreNeuron/), [NMODL](https://github.com/BlueBrain/nmodl/) etc. Such projects are now integrated into single CMake based build system and they can be installed together as shown below:

 1. Clone latest version: